 Our audit was scoped by obtaining an understanding of the company and its environment, including internal controls, and assessing the risks of material misstatement.
-Our audit scope included obtaining an understanding of the accounting process and controls in place at the service providers.
 Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.

-We tailored the scope of our audit in order to design and perform procedures the purpose of obtaining sufficient appropriate audit evidence, taking into account the cell structure of the company.
+We tailored the scope of our audit in order to design and perform procedures for the purpose of obtaining sufficient appropriate audit evidence, taking into account the cell structure of the company.